userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 [/details]

 [details=Cursor themes]
-If you run our `kcalc-example` snap under [*Wayland*](https://wayland.freedesktop.org), you might experience KCalc using a different cursor theme to the rest of your applications.
+If you run our `kcalc-example` snap under [Wayland](https://wayland.freedesktop.org), you might experience KCalc using a different cursor theme to the rest of your applications.

 This is because Qt 5 applications on Wayland expect to learn about the cursor theme and size from two environment variables: `XCURSOR_THEME` and `XCURSOR_SIZE`.
-However, not all desktop environments set these values, meaning that applications like KCalc can't determine which cursor theme or size to use, so they fall back to default settings instead.
+However, not all desktop environments set these values, in which case Qt 5 applications will fall back to default cursor settings.

-We can try to resolve this issue for users of the GNOME desktop environment on Wayland by inserting a few lines into the `kde-neon` *launcher script* that sets up the run-time environment when our snap is launched.
-We'll do this with a new part named `set-cursor-variables`:
+Let's try to resolve this issue for users of the GNOME desktop environment on Wayland.
+The `kde-neon` extension relies on a shell script to set up various environment variables whenever a snap is run.
+We can use Snapcraft to patch this script to set the `XCURSOR_THEME` and `XCURSOR_SIZE` where those variables haven't already been defined.
+We're going to do this by adding a new part named `set-cursor-variables`:

 ```yaml
   set-cursor-variables: